-- Counseling or Treatment Programs: For purposes of reporting, referrals to counseling or treatment programs are formal multi-session interventions, provided by certified or licensed professionals, aimed at reducing risk factors linked to the identified problem area(s) (i.e. drug/alcohol rehabilitation programs, anger management programs, etc.) - Teacher Removal: The removal of a disruptive pupil from the teacher's classroom pursuant to the provisions of Education Law §3214(3-a). - In-School Suspension: A removal from instruction and/or activities in the same setting as class/age peers as a disciplinary purpose, but remains under the direct supervision of school personnel. - Out-of-School Suspension: A student is suspended from attending classes or being on school property.
-The student must receive his/her instruction during the period of suspension, in an alternate setting, separate from the school which his/her class/age peers attend. - Involuntary Transfer to an Alternative Placement: The removal from instruction within the same school building as class/age peers as a disciplinary measure, and assignment to an alternate setting to receive instructional services.
-This could also include alternate (i.e. condensed) hours.

-- Community Service: When a school/district determines work that is assigned without pay to help a community. - Juvenile Justice or Criminal Justice System: When the school is aware that a student, under the supervision of juvenile justice of the criminal justice system, engages in an incident that may rise to the level of a criminal offense, the school reports the incident to the juvenile justice system for intervention. - Law Enforcement: When a student engages in an incident, that occurs on school grounds, during school-related events, or while on school transportation, and the incident may rise to the level of a criminal offense, the school reports the incident to any law enforcement agency or official, according to law enforcement procedures.

-10. Sexting: The sending, receiving, or forwarding of sexually suggestive nude or nearly nude photos through text messages or email.

-11. School-Related Arrests: An arrest of a student for any activity conducted on school grounds, during off-campus school activities (including while taking school transportation), or due to a referral to law enforcement by any school official.
+- licensed professionals, aimed at reducing risk factors linked to the identified problem area(s) (i.e. drug/alcohol rehabilitation programs, anger management programs, etc.) - b.
+Teacher Removal: The removal of a disruptive pupil from the teacher's classroom pursuant to the provisions of Education Law §3214(3-a). - c.
+In-School Suspension: A removal from instruction and/or activities in the same setting as class/age peers as a disciplinary purpose, but remains under the direct supervision of school personnel. - d.
+Out-of-School Suspension: A student is suspended from attending classes or being on school property.
+The student must receive his/her instruction during the period of suspension, in an alternate setting, separate from the school which his/her class/age peers attend. - e.
+Involuntary Transfer to an Alternative Placement: The removal from instruction within the same school building as class/age peers as a disciplinary measure, and assignment to an alternate setting to receive instructional services.
+This could also include alternate (i.e. condensed) hours. - f.
+Community Service: When a school/district determines work that is assigned without pay to help a community. - g.
+Juvenile Justice or Criminal Justice System: When the school is aware that a student, under the supervision of juvenile justice of the criminal justice system, engages in an incident that may rise to the level of a criminal offense, the school reports the incident to the juvenile justice system for intervention. - h.
+Law Enforcement: When a student engages in an incident, that occurs on school grounds, during school-related events, or while on school transportation, and the incident may rise to the level of a criminal offense, the school reports the incident to any law enforcement agency or official, according to law enforcement procedures. - 10.
+Sexting: The sending, receiving, or forwarding of sexually suggestive nude or nearly nude photos through text messages or email. - 11.
+School-Related Arrests: An arrest of a student for any activity conducted on school grounds, during off-campus school activities (including while taking school transportation), or due to a referral to law enforcement by any school official.

-APPENDIX B

-WAIVER OF HEARING AND CONSENT TO DISCIPLINE
+XVIII.
+APPENDIX B WAIVER OF HEARING AND CONSENT TO DISCIPLINE